Cache & Bloom Filters

 - SSTable metadata stays with the

-tablestruct, while decoded protobuf indexes are stored incache.indexs.
+tablestruct, while decoded protobuf indexes are stored incache.indexes.
 Lookups first hit the cache before falling back to disk. - SST handles are reopened on demand for lower levels.
 L0/L1 tables keep their file descriptors pinned, while deeper levels close them once no iterator is using the table.

 2. Block Cache Strategy